-- 1) Increase on-water and watershed enforcement of existing regulations with the ultimate goal of a continuous bay-wide enforcement presence. - 2) Each agency tasked with enforcement of regulations as they pertain to Biscayne Bay should perform annual manpower and resource needs assessments and provide summarizing reports. - 3) Expand the Marine Advisory Support Team (MAST) to include an interagency marine regulatory task force to address bay-wide enforcement issues and strengthen enforcement.

-- 4) Develop a multi-agency data base that quantifies number and status of enforcement actions for environmental and safety egulations pertaining to Biscayne Bay. - 5) Develop a multi agency status report on rate of compliance for construction and operating permits related to Biscayne Bay. - 6) Provide a system of feedback to regulators and legislators in an effort to improve their decision making process. - 7) Work with Miami Dade County Planning and Zoning to develop a mechanism that ensures that shoreline development review committee resolutions are implemented. - 8) Educate the user population about the rules and regulations to encourage voluntary compliance. - 9) Encourage the enforcement of existing regulations designed to protect the physical, visual and public access to the Bay.
+- 1) Increase on-water and watershed enforcement of existing regulations with the ultimate goal of a continuous bay-wide enforcement presence.
+Increase on-water, waterfront and watershed enforcement of regulations with the ultimate goal of a continuous bay-wide enforcement presence that results in increased compliance. - Each agency tasked with enforcement of regulations as they pertain to Biscayne Bay should perform annual manpower and resource needs assessments and provide summarizing reports. - 3) Expand the Marine Advisory Support Team (MAST) to include an interagency marine regulatory task force to address bay-wide enforcement issues and strengthen enforcement. - 4) Develop a multi-agency data base that quantifies number and status of enforcement actions for environmental and safety egulations pertaining to Biscayne Bay. - 5) Develop a multi agency status report on rate of compliance for construction and operating permits related to Biscayne Bay. - 6) Provide a system of feedback to regulators and legislators in an effort to improve their decision making process. - 7) Work with Miami Dade County Planning and Zoning to develop a mechanism that ensures that shoreline development review committee resolutions are implemented. - 8) Educate the user population about the rules and regulations to encourage voluntary compliance. - 9) Encourage the enforcement of existing regulations designed to protect the physical, visual and public access to the Bay.

-Section 4.5 Enforcement
+1 Section 4.5 Enforcement- 1st ranking